-Office 365 requires a password to access applications on PCs, Macs and mobile devices.
-The Office 365 admin tool automatically issues a random, 16-character token for users to sign in.
+Microsoft 365 requires a password to access applications on PCs, Macs and mobile devices.
+The Microsoft 365 admin tool automatically issues a random, 16-character token for users to sign in.
 When signed in, users are prompted to set up additional authentication.

 - Call My Mobile Phone: When the users receive the confirmation call, they press # in the phone’s dial pad to log in.